Enkelena/free-software-habits/README.md

 The cards in backlog lane in the [Kanban board (read-only)](https://storm.debian.net/shared/pNYyAAjAgoMbwcaTqQTeJhFWfAx0pNsa1D9IeXJpzAD) show the work to be done and future roadmap.

-## Work Product
+### Product on Salsa.Debian

-A work product package was created on debian.salsa.org for archive purposes, containing project info and a zip file of this repo.
+A work product package was created on debian.salsa.org for archive purposes, containing project info and a zip file with this repo.
 [Package on Salsa](https://salsa.debian.org/outreach-team/intern-work-products/tree/master/gsoc/2018/EnkelenaH-guest)

 ---